Jaguars Super Bowl, playoff history: Has Jacksonville ever made it to, won the Super Bowl? - NBC Sports

 What a remarkable season for Trevor Lawrence, Doug Pederson and the Jacksonville Jaguars.
 With a 20-16 win over the Tennessee Titans in Week 18, Jacksonville finished 9-8 and secured the AFC South title and a playoff berth for the first time since the 2017 season.
-As the #4 seed in the 2023 NFL playoffs, the Jaguars defeated #5 Los Angeles Chargers during Wild Card Weekend, and head to Arrowhead Stadium to take on the Chiefs in the Divisional Round on Saturday on NBC and Peacock (coverage begins at 3:00pm ET).
+As the #4 seed in the 2023 NFL playoffs, the Jaguars pulled off a come-from-behind victory against the #5 Los Angeles Chargers during Wild Card Weekend, and now head to Arrowhead Stadium to take on the Chiefs in the Divisional Round on Saturday on NBC and Peacock (coverage begins at 3:00pm ET).
 See below for the Jaguars Super Bowl history.

 RELATED: When do the 2022 NFL Playoffs start: dates, schedule, playoff format, overtime rules, and more